BrumeH221/london-commercial-property-analysis/README.md

 - creating price bands and distance bands more clearly
 - automating the scraping process
 - building a Streamlit web application
-- creating a predictive model for commercial property asking price

----

-# 15. Disclaimer

-This project is for educational and portfolio purposes only.
-The dataset was collected from publicly available listing pages at the time of scraping.
-The analysis should not be treated as financial, property investment, or legal advice.